Abourass/nodeJS-Server-Examples/README.md

 `node rawServer.js`

-Now the server is running use Telnet or NetCat to connect:
+Now that the server is running use Telnet or NetCat to connect:

 Windows:
 ```telnet localhost 9000```